NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 When the client requests COMPRESSABLE payload, the response includes a payload of the size requested containing all zeros and the payload type is COMPRESSABLE.

+### Uncompressable Payload
+[Uncompressable Payload]: #uncompressable-payload

+When the client requests UNCOMPRESSABLE payload, the response includes a payload of the size requested containing uncompressable data and the payload type is UNCOMPRESSABLE.
+A 512 kB dump from /dev/urandom is the current golden data, stored at `test/cpp/interop/rnd.dat`

+### Random Payload
+[Random Payload]: #random-payload

+When the client requests RANDOM payload, the response includes either a randomly chosen COMPRESSABLE or UNCOMPRESSABLE payload.
+The data and the payload type will be consistent with this choice.

 ### Echo Status
 [Echo Status]: #echo-status